-This European-style vegan stuffed peppers recipe uses simple ingredients that together create a beautiful and nourishing meal.
+This vegan stuffed peppers recipe (aka Posne Punjene Paprike in Serbia) uses simple ingredients that together create a beautiful and nourishing meal.

-There is a big range of things you can have with vegan stuffed peppers.
-Some of my favourite ways to enjoy it is:
+There is a large range of things you can have with vegan stuffed peppers.
+Some of my favourite ways to enjoy it is with:

 Can you freeze stuffed peppers?